alyd/alyd.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Alyssa Li Dayan
+title: Aly Lidayan

 # Full name (for SEO)
-first_name: Alyssa Li
+first_name: Aly
-last_name: Dayan
+last_name: Lidayan

 # Is this the primary user of the site?
 superuser: true